 Exploring

-Alongside the field trips organized as part of the program, a number of optional field trips are arranged by Oxford staff.
-These trips change from semester to semester.
-The costs associated with optional field-trips are the responsibility of each student but every effort is made to ensure costs are minimal.
-In the past, these outings have proven to be a great break from studying, a chance to explore more of the British landscape, and an opportunity to share in the community life of Oxford’s Semester Programme.
+Alongside the field trips organized as part of the programme, there are opportunities for students to explore other parts of the UK.
+The costs associated with non-academic trips are the responsibility of each student.
+In the past, these outings have proven to be a great break from studying and a chance to explore more of the British landscape.
 You may also wish to follow an itinerary below on your own or with a friend!

 Oxford

 Oxford is one of the most beautiful cities in the world.
-While in Oxford you will have access to libraries and colleges that have been established for over 800 years, as well as its museums, bookshops, and ice cream parlours.
+While in Oxford you will have access to libraries that have been established for over 800 years, as well as the city’s its museums, bookshops, and entertainment venues.
 Discover some of the amazing art available on view in Oxford with an art-walk: explore Christ Church Picture Gallery, see the Pre-Raphaelite murals in the Oxford Union, and visit the famous “Light of the World” by Edward Burne-Jones hidden away in the chapel at Keble College.
 Over your time at Oxford, various plays are put on in the evenings, which are fun to attend as a group.

 Blenheim Palace